FasterMelee/FasterMelee-installer/README.md

 sh setup
 ```

-If a not-up-to-date version is needed (e.g. not Discord/SL default), open the script and replace the desired variables.
+If a not-up-to-date version is needed (e.g. not Discord/SL default), edit the script and replace the desired variables.

 ## Changelog